BonzaiThePenguin/WikiSort/README.md

 WikiSort is a sorting algorithm that's stable, has an O(n) best case and quasilinear worst case, and uses O(1) memory. <b>This is a live standard, and <i>will</i> change as superior techniques become known.</b> Feel free to add your own improvements!<br/><br/>

 This algorithm is based on the one described in <a href="http://www.researchgate.net/publication/225153768_Ratio_Based_Stable_In-Place_Merging">"Ratio based stable in-place merging", by Pok-Son Kim and Arne Kutzner</a>.
-However, it uses a simpler design that allows it to be as fast – or sometimes <i>faster</i> – than a standard merge sort.<br/>
+However, it uses a simpler design that allows it to be <i>nearly</i> as fast – and sometimes <i>faster</i> – than a standard optimized merge sort.<br/>

 <b>For more information, check out the documentation:</b><br/>
 &nbsp;&nbsp;• <a href="https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%201:%20Tools.md">Chapter 1: Tools</a><br/>